Viasat/network-stats-capstone/docs/Fall_2021_syllabus.md

 ### Discussion topics:
 We will be holding discussion this week!
 Make sure you attend.

+*  Finishing up your latency & packet loss classification models - your results will be documented in your Final Replication Paper.
+*  Continue discussion about Q2 - project proposals and teams

 <br />

 ### Assignment:
+*  Finish up your latency & packet loss models
+*  Finish up your Q2 project proposals

 <br />
 <br />